The New Cockney Poets – from Bow to Billericay 2026

 – Ovyuki from Hidden Literature

-– Mark Ereira-Guyer from Civil Society Together CIC
+– Mark Ereira-Guyer, Civil Society Together CIC

 – Saif Osmani, Bengali East End Heritage Society

-– Andy Green from Modern Cockney Festival
+– Arthur Smith, Modern Cockney Festival

-– Abdullah Faliq & Glyn Robbins from United East End
+– Abdullah Faliq, United East End